AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 # API console

-The API Console provides a graphical interface for using the REST API.
+The API Console provides a graphical interface for using the AVEVA Data Hub REST API.
 Developers can use this console to configure and test API requests before implementing them in their own applications.
-When using the API Console, you select a GET, POST, PUT, DELETE, or PATCH action, select the objects for the action, and execute.
 To use the API Console, select select **Developer Tools** > **API Console** from the left pane.

 ## Request area

-Use the request area to configure an API request to AVEVA Data Hub.
+Use the request area to configure an API request.
 Use this space to choose a version of the API, the request scope, the request verb, and the URI endpoint.
 This area is also used to configure the request header, body, and parameters.

 ![request area](../_images/request-area.png)